pretix/pretix-docs/docs/topics/vouchers.md

 ### Downloading the full list of vouchers

-You can download the full list of vouchers for the current event by clicking the :btn-icon:fontawesome-solid-download: Download list: button.
+You can download the full list of vouchers for the current event by clicking the :btn-icon:fa3-download: Download list: button.
 Clicking that button will instantly start a download of a file named "vouchers.csv" to your device which can then be edited with a text editor or a spreadsheet editor.
 The vouchers.csv file will contain the following columns: